SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation: Experiments

 \subsection{Data and evaluation metrics}

 We use the \textbf{BABEL} dataset~\cite{BABEL:CVPR:2021}, to exploit its unique potential to study simultaneous actions.
-Some BABEL motions come with multiple free-form language descriptions where annotations can overlap in time.
+Some BABEL motions come with multiple language descriptions where annotations can overlap in time.
 We extract all such simultaneous action pairs for both training ($2851$ motions), and validation sets~($1232$ motions).
-We only consider the sequences that have a length between 600~(20sec) and 15~(0.5sec) frames.
+We only consider the sequences that have a length between 600~(20~sec.) and 15~(0.5~sec.) frames.
 From the validation set, we exclude redundant pairs with the label `stand', because this commonly occurs in the data while not representing challenging cases.
 We also remove pairs that are \textit{seen} in the training set, and end up with $667$ sequences that contain two simultaneous actions.
-The results on the full validation set are provided in \if\sepappendix1{Section~D.2} \else{Section~\ref{subsec:supmat:full_test_set}} \fi of the appendix.
+The results on the full validation set are provided in \if\sepappendix1{Section~E.4} \else{Section~\ref{subsec:supmat:full_test_set}} \fi of the Appendix.
 Besides the simultaneous pairs, we include the single-action data from BABEL in training.
 Specifically, there are $24066$ and $8711$ single-action motions for training and validation sets, respectively.
 In our experiments, we denote the simultaneous actions from BABEL with \textbf{Real-Pairs}, the single-motion segments from BABEL with \textbf{Real-Singles}, and our synthetic data created by using body-part labels from GPT with \textbf{Synth-Pairs}.
-We perform evaluation only on the real spatial pairs of the BABEL validation set to assess the quality of simultaneous action generation.
+We perform evaluation only on the real spatial pairs of the BABEL validation set to assess the quality of simultaneous action generation. \cam{We use the validation set as test set and train all of our models for 500 epochs.}